Severe Weather Guidelines

 If you are on campus when the decision is made to close, staff should consult with their supervisors in preparation to leave campus in an orderly way.

-Employees not on campus when the decision is made to close and are scheduled to work at the affected campus should be directed to not travel to work.
-Should severe weather be forecasted, updates will be provided on SFU.ca and @SFU on Twitter by 6:30am.
+Employees not on campus when the decision is made to close and are scheduled to work at the affected campus should be directed to not travel to work and consult with their supervisor.
+Should severe weather be forecasted, updates will be provided on SFU.ca and @SFU on Twitter by 6:00am.

-When the university returns to normal operations, information on SFU.ca will be updated to reflect the status change.
-Employees should be asked by their supervisors to monitor SFU.ca and to return to work as scheduled, when the university has returned to normal operations.
+When the university returns to on-campus operations, information on SFU.ca will be updated to reflect the status change.
+Employees should be asked by their supervisors to monitor SFU.ca and to return to work on campus if their duties require it.

-Note that during a campus closure, SFU will continue to maintain a basic level of service to student residences, campus security, food services and other campus services which operate continually.
+Note that during a campus closure, SFU will continue to maintain a basic level of service to student residences, campus security, facilities services, food services and other campus services which operate continually.

 Frequently Asked Questions

-If staff are directed to leave campus due to severe weather or are directed to not travel to campus due to severe weather then their salaries are maintained for the time that they are away from the office.
+For staff that are directed to leave campus due to severe weather or are directed to not travel to campus due to severe weather and are not able to perform their duties remotely, their salaries are maintained for the time that they are away from the office.
 Please refer to Policy GP – 04 (3.9) for details on how to handle time coding for relevant days.